*We are a growing school - we currently have a limited number of places from Reception through to Year 6*

 My child is summer born, can they start school the following year?

 Parents of summer born children often worry that their child will be 'behind' as they are the youngest in the year.
 This is very often not the case and we actually find that often the summer born children make the most progress.
+Please rest assured that we do keep a special eye on our summer born children.

 The DfE have produced this document which may help to give you further advice.
 Guidance for parents of summer born children thinking of delaying application